WillC33/WillC33/README.md

-- 👋 Hi, I’m William Cooke
+- 👋 Hi, I’m William Cooke, a full stack dotnet/react developer
-- 👀 I’m interested in web and app development
+- 👀 I’m interested in web development and especially in APIs
-- 🌱 I’m currently learning C# && React JS
+- 🌱 I’m currently taking my CSM qualification && broadening my API knowledge
 - 💞️ I’m looking to collaborate on anything and everything!
 - 📫 How to reach me william@williamcooke.net